cogilv25/Lovely-Snake/README.md

 - 3 to cheat (snake grows without eating)

 ## Possible future improvements / problems
-- Add win condition and scores
+- [ ] Add win condition and scores
-- Add a game over message
+- [ ] Add a game over message
-- Add a pause menu
+- [ ] Add a pause menu
-- Allow arbitrary window dimensions
+- [ ] Allow arbitrary window dimensions
-- Use a random value for seeding the rng such as the current time
+- [x] Use a random value for seeding the rng such as the current time
-- Food should not spawn inside snake
+- [ ] Food should not spawn in a space occupied by the snake
-- Food could respawn as soon as it's eaten by the head
+- [ ] Food could respawn as soon as it's eaten by the head
-- Larger border on bottom and right than top and left
+- [ ] Larger border on bottom and right than top and left
-- Snake update function could be more efficient
+- [ ] Snake update function could be more efficient